Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Soundness and Examples

 \section{Soundness and Examples}

-The proof of soundness relies on standard lemmas for type systems, mainly substitution lemmas and subject reduction.
-Note that in order to work on the parallel reduction relation $\pred$, we need to consider annotated processes.
-So, in the following we will always consider $P$ as an annotated process.
-We introduce the following typing rule, for the annotation:
+The proof of soundness relies on subject reduction.
+In order to work on the parallel reduction relation $\pred$, we need to consider annotated processes.
+We introduce the following typing rule, for the annotation, as a generalization of the rule for $\tick$.